 Accounts Receivable–XYZ Co. | 500 |

-At the end of the month, a new Aging of Accounts Receivable estimate will be calculated as before and the Allowance for Doubtful Accounts will be updated again to reflect the desired balance.
+At the end of the month, a new Aging of Accounts Receivable estimate will be re-calculated and the Allowance for Doubtful Accounts will be updated again to reflect the desired balance.